Blackshadow8910/LoginCleanArchitecture/README.md

 specifying the operations it needs to save and retrieve data.
 The DAO class implements this interface.

-Remember that the main program injects the `DAO` into the `UseCaseInteractor`.
+Remember that the view program injects the `DAO` into the `UseCaseInteractor`.
-To change how you're persisting data, you would write a new `DAO` class that also implements the `DataAccessInterface`, and then change the main program so that it injects that `DAO` instead.
+To change how you're persisting data, you would write a new `DAO` class that also implements the `DataAccessInterface`, and then change the view program so that it injects that `DAO` instead.

 That's also why the `OutputBoundary` exists: if you want to change the user